emilyinure/solace-csgo/README.md

 # solace-csgo
- A internal csgo cheat for legacy hvh
+ An internal csgo cheat for legacy hvh